redwoodjs/redwoodjs-com-archive/docs/services.md

 }
 ```

-Now the check for whether a record exists will exclude those records whos `id` is the same as this record's `id`.
+Now the check for whether a record exists will exclude those records whose `id` is the same as this record's `id`.

 ##### $scope